vruusha/infinite-scroll/Readme.md

 1. Infinite scroll is implemented using IntersectionObserver Api This avoids the need to add window.scroll event and hence events are not triggered on every scroll action.
 IntersectionObserver allows us to trigger the event when target element intersects with viewport.

-3. Wanted to quickly get started on initail design prototype, hence used bootstrap for it's inbuilt grid system.
+3. Wanted to quickly get started on initail design prototype, hence used bootstrap for styles.

-4. Added generic and basic component (Atoms) which can be used by any other HOC components in teh components folder.
+4. Added generic and basic component (Atoms) which can be used by any other HOC components in the components folder.

-5. Tried to create  HOC  (Cardswipe) that has the swipe animations so that card component is not impacted.
+5. Creater reate  Higher Order Ccomponent (Cardswipe) that has the swipe animations so that card component is not impacted nand it can stay as basic as possible.

 ## What user experience questions shaped your prototype
 1. Hamburger icon gives a impression that this is not just a standalone page but can have more pages or has potential to be atleast a SPA.
+Unfortunately due to lack of time didnt get to introduce routes.

-2. On Infinite scroll if the user reaches end of the messages, to avoid making unnecessary service the
+2. On Infinite scroll if the user reaches end of the messages, to avoid making unnecessary service calls the
-   solution checks for end of message (does a check on pageToken) and stops the infinite scroll incase if it's true
+   solution checks for end of message (does a check on pageToken) and stops the infinite scroll incase if it's true.

 3. For card swipe had to track every position of the card movement hence had to go with the transform option (can be
-    improved)
+    improved).

 ## Given more time, what your next would steps be
 1. Add more loader sprites, before loading the first set of messages